kakotyanimesh/javascript-/SHORTCUT.md

-cntr + shift + l : use select all matches and then edit or del. cntr + D : use for add selection to matches. shift + alt + down : use for the duplicates lines and paste it there down.
+cntr + shift + l : use select all matches and then edit or del. cntr + D : use for add selection to matches. shift + alt + down : use for the duplicates lines and paste it there down. alt + shift + mouse movement : to select multiple lines in one click